duerrfk/BlueIMU/README.md

 RST <--  5 6 --> GND
 ```

 The GY521 module is connected through I2C to the MCU.
+It is soldered to the BlueIMU board using a 8 pin header providing for a rigid physical connection of the IMU to the BlueIMU board.

 An overdischarge protection is included using the ??? voltage monitor.
 The MCU, IMU, and Bluetooth module will be disconnected from power at about 3.0 V. At about 3.3 V, the red LED (charge indicator) goes off to signal a low battery (the GY521 module has another onboard LED to show that the board is still running down to 3.0 V).